aeckar/usf-cse-resources/reviews/CDA3103_review1.md

 - *Karnaugh maps* (K-maps) can be used to simplify expressions intuitively
     - Products can be formed from groups of bits of size $2^n, n \in Z$
     - It might be helpful to create a truth table first and then convert it to a K-map
+    - Not directly tested on the exam, but may be faster than using identities
 - By using identities, K-maps, or truth tables, Boolean expressions can be converted to their simplest form
     - Each row in a truth table corresponds to a term
     - Use to easily convert function to CSOP